 The subject matter covers the same important topics in each level, it just goes deeper as the levels advance and more topics are covered.
 For example, all levels will be learning about protein in chapter two, but the Intermediate level will learn more and there are different activities and recipes for each level.
 Each child can read independently at their respective level, but activities, recipes and discussions can easily occur as a family.

-Would children who have completed the Beginner Level go on to do the Intermediate and then the Advanced or is there too much repetition in the three levels for that to happen?
+Would children who have completed the Beginner Level go on to do the Intermediate or is there too much repetition in the levels for that to happen?

 The THY information is so important that repeating it throughout a student’s schooling years will be vital.
 This information needs to be internalized for life and that usually takes more than one semester of learning.
 The overall information is reiterated in each level, but also built upon and shared with greater detail as the levels step up.
-There are additional subject matters addressed for each higher learning level to suit the greater understanding capacities and maturity levels of students.
+There are additional subject matters addressed in the Intermediate level to suit the greater understanding capacities and maturity levels of students.
 Tasks, recipes and assignments also become more challenging with each level.
 However, you won’t want to create burnout by repeating this information one year after the next.
-If your child is starting in early beginner years, it is recommended to space out the course by every two to three years, but to have your child complete all three if possible.
+If your child is starting in early beginner years, it is recommended to space out the course by every two to three years, but to have your child complete both if possible.

 For example, if your student starts the Beginner Level in 3rd grade, they could perhaps do the Intermediate in 6th.
 Or if they begin in 4th, they could do the Intermediate in 7th.
 If they begin in 5th, have them do the Intermediate in 8th.
 Reiterating the information at these stages is pertinent for continued cementation of knowledge and confidence in making healthy choices for life.